Ruth Paine: Involvement with Oswald family

 Ruth Paine drove Marina Oswald to New Orleans when the Oswalds moved there in May 1963 and back to Dallas when they moved again in September 1963.
-When the Oswalds resettled in the Dallas area, Marina and her child with Lee, June, moved in with Ruth Paine in the suburb of Irving, Texas, while Lee stayed in a boarding house under the name O.H.
-Lee.
-The second Oswald child was born after Marina moved in.
+When the Oswalds resettled in the Dallas area, Lee stayed in a boarding house under the name O.H.
+Lee, while Marina and their child, June, moved in with Ruth Paine in the suburb of Irving, Texas.
+The second Oswald child was born thereafter.
 Marina helped with the housework and Ruth's Russian studies while Lee visited on weekends.
 Michael and Ruth had long been separated, but remained on good terms.
-Michael was a frequent visitor and cared for his children deeply.
+Michael was a frequent visitor and cared for his children.
 At the suggestion of a neighbor, Linnie Mae Randle, Ruth Paine told Lee Oswald about a job opportunity at the Texas School Book Depository.
-Ruth Paine testified that Lee had given Marina $10.00 to buy herself some shoes and that they had planned on going shopping for them on the afternoon of November 22; the arrival of police at the house stopped that from happening.
+Ruth Paine testified that Lee had given Marina $10 to buy herself some shoes and that they had planned on going shopping for them on the afternoon of November 22.
+The arrival of police at the house stopped that from happening.

 According to the Warren Commission, Lee Harvey Oswald stayed at the Paine home with Marina and his children unannounced on Thursday night, November 21, 1963—the night before President Kennedy was assassinated.
 When Oswald left for work on the morning of November 22, he brought a large package that he had kept in the Paines' garage with him to work at the Texas School Book Depository.
-Oswald's coworker and friend, Wesley Frazier testified that Oswald told him the bag contained curtain rods.
+Oswald's coworker and friend, Wesley Frazier, testified that Oswald told him the bag contained curtain rods.
 The Commission concluded that the package contained the rifle used to shoot President Kennedy.

-In an interview with the House Select Committee on Assassinations (HSCA), Edward Shields said that he overheard Frazier being asked on the morning by worker Charles Givens, "Where’s your rider?"
-Deputy Sheriff Roger Craig stated that after the assassination, he saw a man, who he later thought was Oswald enter a station wagon on the street.
-When he informed Captain J. W. Fritz, Oswald replied "That station wagon belongs to Mrs. Paine.
-Don't try to tie her into this.
-She had nothing to do with it."
+Deputy Sheriff Roger Craig stated that after the assassination, he saw a man, who he later thought was Oswald, enter a green Rambler station wagon on the street driven by a "Latin-looking" man.
+Oswald later said "That station wagon belongs to Mrs. Paine.
+Don't try to tie her into this."

 Eight days after the assassination of President Kennedy, on November 30, 1963, Ruth Paine inadvertently discovered evidence possibly linking him to an attempted assassination of General Edwin Walker.
 Among the letters that Ruth Paine reportedly sent to Marina was a thick book of household advice in Russian.
 The book contained an undated note left by Lee for Marina on April 10, 1963 (the day of the Walker assassination attempt) that Marina later testified she had concealed.
 Before the Kennedy assassination, Dallas police had no suspects in the Walker shooting.